skranz/RTutor/vignettes/Guide for Developing Interactive R Problemsets.md

 which asks the student to enter his solution.

 ### Showing code to students as part of exercise description
-Actually, in our exercise the first code chuck shall be an example that will also be shown to the student.
+Actually, in our exercise the first code chunk shall be an example that will also be shown to the student.
 We can make code being shown to students by wrapping it in a block starting with the line
 ```{r }
 #< task
 ```